St. Marys Bay, Nova Scotia

 St. Marys Bay (French: Baie Sainte-Marie, Miꞌkmaq: Wagweiik) south western Nova Scotia, Canada, is surrounded by the modern municipal districts of Clare Municipal District and Digby.

-The principal sources of the economy of the Acadians are fishing and the French-language university Université Sainte-Anne.
+The principal sources of the Acadian economy are fishing and the French-language university, Université Sainte-Anne.

 Pre-European contact

-The native Mi'kmaw have occupied in the summer and used Oostitukum (Digby Neck) and the mainland shore and the waters between since before the arrival of Europeans, and the bay is known by the Mi'kmaw as Wagweiik.
-The mouth of Salmon River is thought to be a traditional summer settlement of the Mi'kmaw and several artifacts have been found there, as well as at Meteghan and Major's Point.
+The native Mi'kmaw have occupied Oostitukum (Digby Neck), the mainland shore, and the waters between since before the arrival of Europeans, and the bay is known to the Mi'kmaw as Wagweiik.
+The mouth of Salmon River is thought to be a traditional summer settlement of the Mi'kmaw; several artifacts have been found there, as well as at Meteghan and Major's Point.
 A site known as BcDM-01 by Erskine situated at Major's Point in Belliveau Cove is described: "Beside the road to the shore about .40km from the sea, a field is full of late Indian Garden Chips.
 On the shore, Rene Belliveau found a small cluster of shallow hearths, probably where Indians waited for the tides to turn.
-Chips were of the late Indian Gardens, and one was of Nwe Brunswick green quartzite.
+Chips were of the late Indian Gardens, and one was of New Brunswick green quartzite.
 Place names like Hectanooga, Mitihikan (Meteghan), and Chicaben (Church Point) are found in the area.

 The earliest European records come from Samuel de Champlain and Pierre Dugua, Sieur de Mons from 1604, and include details of their first expedition.
 The sakmowk of Kespukwitk district, and Grand Chief of the other six indigenous districts at the time was Henri Membertou, who welcomed the French explorers and settlers at Port Royal (today named Annapolis Royal, and an hour's drive from here).
 Membertou died in 1611 at age 103.

 Post-European contact

 The Baie Ste.
-Marie was settled by Acadians in 1768 on their return a decade after the British expulsion, but the land was not good for the agriculture they had been doing for the previous 150 years in Port Royal, so they turned to the sea to fish.
+Marie was settled by Acadians in 1768 on their return, a decade after the British expulsion, but the land was not suitable for the agriculture they had practiced in Port Royal for the previous 150 years, so they turned to the sea to fish.
 Apart from the French explorations of 1604 led by Pierre Dugua de Mons, who was accompanied by Samuel de Champlain, there are no discovered records of any trading posts or expeditions to Saint Marys Bay by either French or British.
 It is asserted by one source that the Mi'kmaq were not interested in agriculture, and the settlers land clearing of mostly dyked swamps, did not affect the Mi'kmaq's hunting or fishing grounds, or immediately drive away game.